Last updated on December 4th, 2018.

 - 1/2 teaspoon ground turmeric

-1. In a large saucepan or a wok, heat 1 tablespoon of olive oil and add the diced onions.
-Stir for 2 minutes, then add all the spices - berbere, coriander, cumin, paprika, and turmeric.
+- In a large saucepan or a wok, heat 1 tablespoon of olive oil and add the diced onions.
+Saute for 2 minutes, then add all the spices - berbere, coriander, cumin, paprika, and turmeric.
 Saute the onion in the spices for about 5 minutes over medium heat.
 Lower the heat if it starts to smoke a lot.

-2. Add the chickpeas, chopped carrots, vegetable stock, and salt.
-Stir well, bring to a boil, then lower the heat and let it simmer uncovered for 30-35 minutes, or until the carrots are fully cooked and there is only a little bit of the liquid left.
+- Add the chickpeas, chopped carrots, vegetable stock, and salt.
+Stir well, bring to a boil, then lower the heat and let it simmer uncovered for about minutes, or until the carrots are fully cooked and there is only a little bit of the liquid left.